GenericMappingTools/gmt/doc/rst/source/gmtconnect.rst

 **-L**\ [*linkfile*]
-    Writes the link information to the specified file [gmtconnect_link.txt].
+    Writes the link information to the specified file [gmt connect_link.txt].
 For each segment we write the original segment id, and for the beginning and end point of the segment we report the id of the closest segment, whether it is the beginning (B) or end (E) point that is closest, and the distance between those